 Flowers are given throughout some of life’s biggest events: deaths, births, marriages.
 In the middle of them all stand graduations, a moving up ceremony celebrated at the end of a very tough journey and at the precipice of another.
 There are multiple ways to celebrate your graduate, whether it be a bright graduation flower bouquet or something else tailored just for the occasion.
-No matter your (or your grad’s) preference, Bouqs can give you the rundown on choosing the best graduation flowers for the achievers in your life.
+No matter your (or your grad’s) preference, The Bouqs Co. can give you the rundown on choosing the best graduation flowers for the achievers in your life.

 And if you’re looking for something more permanent for your graduate, don’t forget— any flower can be pressed and saved for later as a sentimental reminder of your special day!

-Flower Symbolism and Meanings
+Graduation Flower Symbolism and Meaning

 Bright colors are best for festivity and celebration.
 Yellow symbolizes success and joy, while purple represents accomplishment.
 Orange flowers convey enthusiasm and passion for life, and green in a bouquet indicates new beginnings, youth, and good luck.
-Clearly there is no dearth of symbolism to tuck inside your Bouq.
+Clearly, there is no dearth of symbolism to tuck inside your Bouq.

 Bells of Ireland are among the best graduation flowers, as they represent good luck and come in a striking green.
 Camellias and white carnations also mean good luck, whereas peonies represent prosperity.
 Irises represent faith and wisdom, communicating the sentiment “my compliments” – not to mention the fact that their bright purple color is very celebratory and is a common school color.